How do students learn the curriculum at Harris Greenwich

 Principle 6: Effective feedback

-Feedback is timely to maximise learning; formative assessment is embedded throughout lessons; comments are specific, accurate and clear; teachers give time is given to reflect and act upon feedback.
+Feedback is timely to maximise learning; formative assessment is embedded throughout lessons; comments are specific, accurate and clear; teachers give time to reflect and act upon feedback.
 We subscribe to high impact, low workload marking.
 High impact group and immediate feedback is favoured over traditional book marking.